scotteg/CocoaHub.content/README.md

 ## About this repository

-Cocoahub.content is a mirror of CocoaHub's database.Everyone can contribute by adding or updating content and we welcome you to give it a try and be one of our curators!
+CocoaHub.content is a mirror of CocoaHub's database.Everyone can contribute by adding or updating content and we welcome you to give it a try and be one of our curators!
 To learn more about how you can contribute to CocoaHub's content, please visit [CONTRIBUTING](https://github.com/pedrommcarrasco/Cocoahub.content/blob/master/CONTRIBUTING.md).